Understanding the role of market research and up-to-date intelligence

 - Which keywords are driving traffic to your site and your competitors’?

 Other ways to improve your messaging

-According to the report, if your messaging includes “measurable outcomes and proven results,” you’ll likely reach or even exceed revenue goals.
+If your strategic plan includes measurable outcomes and proven results, you’ll likely reach or even exceed revenue goals.
 Conducting formal market research will certainly help you craft customer-centric messaging, but it's not the only way.